 In addition, tax-exempt health care organizations may consider elevating their advocacy efforts and engaging with members of Congress, particularly as Congress contemplates a comprehensive tax overhaul for the first time since 1986.
 In February 2013, the U.S. House Ways and Means Committee formed 11 bipartisan working groups of members of Congress that serve on that committee to work toward outlining the components of a tax reform legislative package.
 The relevant working group for tax exempt health organizations is labeled “Charitable/Exempt Organizations” and is being led by Representatives David Reichert (R-WA) and John Lewis (D-GA).
 Each working group is developing recommendations, which will be reported to the Ways and Means Committee by April 15, 2013.
 At that point, a public comment period will open for response to the proposals until May 6, 2013.

 Organizations can consider advocating their positions a couple of different ways, and Drinker Biddle’s Lobbying & Advocacy Team can assist in this effort.
 Organizations can either proactively meet with representatives of the appropriate working groups, submit written comments in advance of April 15, 2013, and/or respond with comments on the committee’s proposals before May 6, 2013.
 Drinker Biddle is available to assist organizations in authoring their comments or seeking a meeting with members of Congress; for support with this effort, please contact Julie Scott Allen of the Lobbying & Advocacy Team.
-For more information on the Lobbying & Advocacy Team, visit the Drinker Biddle website or their blog.
+For more information on the Lobbying & Advocacy Team, visit the Drinker Biddle website or the District Policy Group website.